 - Simpler Feature Set & Configuration: Less depth in areas like journey building logic (lacks AI) and highly custom R-ETL modeling compared to Hightouch.

-- Lacks Certain Advanced Activation Features: No direct equivalents to Hightouch’s AI Decisioning or MatchBoost.
+- Lacks Certain Advanced Activation Features: No direct equivalents to Hightouch’s AI Decisioning and no equivalent to MatchBoost.

 Deep Dive: Hightouch (The Warehouse Activation Platform)